stephanieshong/Capstone2025/README.md

 ## Capstone 2025
 ## Title
-### Strengths and weaknesses of in silo replication of epidemiological studies: alprazolam, diazepam, lorazepam, and clonazepam benzodiazepines treatment and patient outcome
+### Strengths and weaknesses of in silico replication of epidemiological studies: alprazolam, diazepam, lorazepam, and clonazepam benzodiazepines treatment and patient outcome
 ### Stephanie S. Hong

 ## Overview